patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 ---
 *Development Note*

-- Currently, I'm working on developing Power BI Dashboard and researching for Model Development (not the algorithms of the ML model, but how to implement in business use cases).
+- Currently, I'm working on Demand Forecasting for inventory optimization.
+After this, the focus will be on model deployment and more on ETL Data Pipeline.

 - Model Deployment and Extending Data Lake and Data Warehouse to Microsoft Azure and AWS likely to be more focused than Model Development, but I'm waiting for a proper model to be a prototype.

+- Note New Idea: Deploy Airflow on VM (selected one cloud provider) to schedule ETL Data Pipeline and Model Training.

 ***Thank you for your reading. happy learning.***